-Deep Center uses creative writing, art, and culture to help young people connect their learning to their lives and their lives to their communities.
-We do this by meeting our young authors where they are, at their joys, unique funds of knowledge, and community literacies to celebrate who they are, challenge them to express themselves powerfully, and support their critical awareness of how their stories intersect with their neighborhood block, their city, and the world beyond.
+Deep meets young people where they are, at their joys, unique funds of knowledge, and community literacies to celebrate who they are, challenge them to express themselves powerfully, and support their critical awareness of how their stories intersect with their neighborhood block, their city, and the world beyond.

 Deep Center’s pedagogy is assets-based, encouraging participants to use their lives, families, and communities as the primary source material for their original writing, artwork, and leadership activities.
 Our organizational place in the communities with which we work is defined by the values of inclusion, transparency, and institutional humility.
 We listen.
 Our teaching writers and artists reflect this humility: they and all adult stakeholders who enter our learning spaces are in the room with youth as co-learners and fellow writers and artists.